 Maria I. Serrano, Human Resources, has worked in Human Resources for 13 years.
 For the last nine years, she has served as the HR Manager of a NYC multi-site non-profit organization.
 She was responsible for all Human Resources functions including recruitment, on-boarding, payroll processing, employee relations, compliance and implementation of policies and procedures.
 She has a Master of Science degree in HR Management.
 Maria is thrilled to join the Blue School community.
 She currently resides in Queens along with her son, Christian, who is her pride and joy.

-Jessica Vanderberg, Associate Director of Communications, graduated from Fordham University with a BA in Comparative Religion and has a MA in International and Multicultural Education from the University of San Francisco.
+Jessica Vanderberg, Associate Director of Advancement, graduated from Fordham University with a BA in Comparative Religion and has a MA in International and Multicultural Education from the University of San Francisco.
 Her graduate work focused on identity development for new Americans coming from culturally religious backgrounds.
 She’s previously worked in schools (teacher/curriculum developer) and for international educational non-profits (program coordinator).
 She has spent the past eight years working in sales and marketing for international and boutique luxury retail brands.
 Jessica was called back to education when she began searching for an inspiring, engaging and community-building space for her son’s Pre-K experience.
 She is excited to support Blue School’s vision.
 She lives in Brooklyn with her husband, James, and two children, Julian and Alice.

 Dawn Williams, Director of Admissions, has been a part of the Blue School community for the past 8 years.
 She came to Blue School as a parent first (of a then 3 year old who’s now a Blue School middle school student!) and shortly thereafter found her home in the admissions office.
 Dawn loves getting to know children and their families throughout the admissions process—from tour to interview—and answering any and all questions along the way.
 She also sits on the NYSAIS Admissions Conference Planning Committee.
 Prior to her work at Blue School, Dawn worked as a theatre director regionally and throughout the city.
 Over the past 20 years she has worked exclusively with non-profits including The Museum of the Moving Image, The Shakespeare Theatre of New Jersey, the Watkinson School, the Women’s Project, and the McCarter Theatre in educational, creative and administrative capacities.
 She has been a teacher of theatre, film, vermicomposting and children’s gardening and cooking.
 Dawn lives with her husband and son in Astoria.